sungkyun123/MiDAS-Simulation/README.md

 ## What is MiDAS?
 MiDAS is a Migration-based Data placement technique with Adaptive group number and Size configuration for log-structured systems.

 MiDAS is implemented in both **trace-driven simulation** and a **real SSD prototype**.
 The simulator is used to quickly evaluate WAF of the GC techniques.
 Also, we used a real SSD prototype to measure I/O performance and the overheads associated with the CPU and memory for system execution.
+You can check the MiDAS's code of the real SSD prototype in the following link (link).

 The original paper that introduced MiDAS is currently in the revision stage of [USENIX FAST 2024](https://www.usenix.org/conference/fast24).